mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 #### <a name="9.2.5" class="anchor"></a> [Intensity histogram](#9.2.5)

-A intensity histogram method is histogram of pixel intensity values (grayscale or color) representig some object, color histograms are commonly used in face detection and recognition algorithms.
+An intensity histogram method is histogram of pixel intensity values (grayscale or color) representing some object, color histograms are commonly used in face detection and recognition algorithms.
 Histograms are compared to find closest match, which is fast and east to compute, and matches are insensitive to small viewpoint changes.
 However, it is sensitive to lightning and within-category changes to appearance, and insensitive to spatial configuration, where image with similar configurations result in same histogram.

 #### <a name="9.2.6" class="anchor"></a> [ISM](#9.2.6)

 An implicit shape model (ISM) method is where 2D image fragments, or parts, are extracted from image regions around each interest point (Harris detector):

-- image fragments can be collected from training images and clustered into sets with similar image regions (use cluster centre as key)
+- image fragments can be collected from training images and clustered into sets with similar image regions (use cluster center as key)
-- image fragments match set features to training images using template matching, where each set feature find possible object centres (features on car points towards middle)
+- image fragments match set features to training images using template matching, where each set feature finds possible object centers (features on car points towards middle)
-- find interest points in input image, match extracted features with features in set, and then matched features vote on object centre
+- find interest points in input image, match extracted features with features in set, and then matched features vote on object center

 #### <a name="9.2.7" class="anchor"></a> [Feature-based methods](#9.2.7)

 A feature-based method is when training image content is transformed into local features, so invariant to translation, rotation, and scale.
-Local features is extracted from input image and then features are matched with training image features.
-In SIFT feature matching, a 128 element histogram of orientations of intensity gradients is binned into 8 orientations and 4x4 pixel windows around the interest point, normalised with dominant orientation vertical:
+Local features are extracted from input image and then features are matched with training image features.
+In SIFT feature matching, a 128-element histogram of orientations of intensity gradients is binned into 8 orientations and 4x4 pixel windows around the interest point, normalized with dominant orientation vertical:

 - locality, features are local and insensitive to occlusion and clutter, distinctiveness, features can be matched to database of objects, quantity, many features can be generated for small objects, and efficiency, close to real-time performance
 - set of interest points obtained from each training image, each has descriptor (128 components), all sets stored in database with key as interest point